IaYana/rsschool-cv/cv.md

 **1. Yana Dyba**
 2. *email:* yana070419@gmail.com
 3. *Frontend developer: beginner.*
  I'm thirsty for new knowledge and would like to start new begginings.
-My goal is to create society useful products.
+My goal is to create society useful products!
 4. *HTML, CSS, Git/GitHub:* [beginner](https://ru.code-basics.com/).
 5.  :laughing:
 <!DOCTYPE html>